stephanmg/calorimetry/docs/intro.rst

    :alt: 1-way ANOVA on genotype stratification for RMR with lean mass as covariate with statistical details
    :scale: 50%

-   Figure 10: 1-way ANCOVA on genotype stratifiction for RMR lean mass as covariate with statistical details
+   Figure 10: 1-way ANCOVA on genotype stratification for RMR lean mass as covariate with statistical details

 .. container:: highlight-box